-It's anti-bullying week from 15-19 November, which raises awareness of bullying in children and young people and highlights ways of preventing and responding to it.
-In addition to possible bullying at school, there is now the added concern for parents of cyberbullying online, which can be difficult to monitor and detect.
+Are you worried that your child is being bullied online?
+In addition to possible bullying at school, there is now the added concern for parents of cyberbullying when children chat to their peers on social media or while gaming, which can be difficult to monitor and detect.

 MORE: Celebrities share how they're raising their children to be kind